intel/QATzip/README.md

 For more configure options, please run "./configure -h" for help

 ### Enable qzstd
-if you want to enable lz4s + postprocessing pipeline, you have to compile qzstd. which is a sample app to support ZSTD format compression/decompression. before enabling qzstd, make sure that you have installed zstd static lib.
+If you want to enable lz4s + postprocessing pipeline, you have to compile qzstd. which is a sample app to support ZSTD format compression/decompression. before enabling qzstd, make sure that you have installed zstd static lib.